 - Fraudulent or intentionally misrepresentative, deceitful, or concealing

-Your lawyer may examine the facts of your car accident case to determine whether the actions of the at-fault driver may qualify you to receive punitive damages.
+Your lawyer may examine the facts of your car accident case.
+Then, they can determine whether the at-fault driver’s actions may qualify you to receive punitive damages.

-If the criteria of punitive damages are found in your case, your lawyer may request an additional amount of financial damages to compensate you for the at-fault driver’s actions.
+If your lawyer finds the criteria of punitive damages in your case, they may request additional financial damages to compensate you for the at-fault driver’s actions.

 Explore Your Full Range of Recoverable Damages

-Identifying the full range of the financial damages you might be entitled to after a car accident can be a time-consuming and complex process.
+Identifying the full range of the financial damages after a car accident can be a time-consuming and complex process.
 CIV §1431.2 lets you seek financial recovery of the expenses and losses you sustain in a car accident in Los Angeles.
 In addition to punitive damages, the law may also allow you to pursue financial coverage for:

 - Medical bills that stem from any ongoing and future medical care your injuries may require

 - Monetary replacement of the income you may miss while you recuperate and when you require follow-up and future medical care